Direkt zum Inhalt springen

 HWG LU prepares housing needs study on behalf of the city administration

-Citizen survey planned for early 2022
+Citizen consultation planned for early 2022

 Information on the topic is available on the Internet at www.ludwigshafen.de.

-HWG LU presentation on the study
+HWG LU presentations on the study

 Contact